Did you find this information helpful?

 Consult your doctor before using this medication if you are pregnant or plan to have a baby.
-Geftinat 250mg tablets are unsafe to use during pregnancy as it causes harm to an unborn fetus.
-Your health care practitioner will conduct a pregnancy test before you start treatment with Geftinat 250mg Tablet.
+These tablets are unsafe to use during pregnancy as it causes harm to an unborn fetus.
+Your healthcare practitioner will conduct a pregnancy test before you start treatment with this tablet.
 Discuss with your doctor effective birth control methods and utilize them for at least two weeks following the last dose.
-Avoid breastfeeding your baby while on the treatment as it is unknown if Gefitinib passes into the breast milk.
+Avoid breastfeeding your baby while on the treatment as it is unknown if this drug passes into the breast milk.

 Uses of Geftinat 250mg Tablet